Stash spot or safe house

 NameDescription

-Covert house search
+Covert house visit

 You can keep action materials that have no “legitimate” purpose in a stash spot or safe house, or at worst, let them pass through your home only for a very limited time.